BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ## Step 1
-Login to each of the following links using your **IDIR credentials**.
-You will then see a "_Forbidden_" message, but this is expected behaviour and will actually create your initial account on KeyCloak.
+Ask the Realm Admin User to login to each of the following links using the **IDIR credentials**.
+There will show a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on KeyCloak.
 - https://sso-dev.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso-test.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso.pathfinder.gov.bc.ca/auth/admin/devhub/console

+_Please note that if the Realm Admin User has not completed this stpe, he/she will not be granted the role for the realms._

 ## Step 2